pnp/sp-dev-fx-extensions/.github/ISSUE_TEMPLATE/question.md

 ## Authors

-> Because of the way this repository is setup, samples authors do not get a notification when you create an issue. *It makes it less likely for you to get your issue resolved or to get help*.
+> Because of the way this repository is configured, samples authors do not get a notification when you create an issue. *It makes it less likely for you to get your issue resolved or to get help*.
 For the section above **@mention any author of the sample**.
-Authors' github handle can be found on the main sample documentation page, under the "solution" section.
+The authors' GitHub handle can be found on the main sample documentation page, under the "solution" section.
 Use the `PREVIEW` tab at the top right to preview the rendering before submitting your issue.
 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_